What is the District Plan?

 At what stage is the review at?

 The Council has been investigating the range of issues facing the District and looking into options to address these issues.
-We are have now completed Stage 2 where we looked at the big issues and asked for your thoughts.
+We've now completed Stage 2 where we looked at the big issues and asked for your thoughts.
 We had over 200 pieces of feedback to the District Plan Review engagement.
-We are compiling and analysing your feedback which we will use to help draft the new District Plan for Waitaki.
-We will let you know when we will be releasing the draft District Plan for another round of public consultation.

 How does the District Plan affect me?